-Iliff believes that contemporary leaders must be financially resilient and spiritually integrated.
-Whether you intend to lead in a nonprofit organization, congregation, or some other context, financial literacy skills are critical.
-Resiliency includes managing finances, cultivating donors, and developing philanthropic vision, along with having personal orientation towards finances that is healthy and sustainable.
-In light of this institutional value, Iliff is providing its students an opportunity to foster these skills and values with our Matching Scholarship Program.
+Iliff's Matching Scholarship Program is an important component of Iliff's commitment to reducing student debt.
+Whether your intention is to lead in a nonprofit organization, congregation, or other context, financial literacy and skills are critical.
+Financial resiliency entails managing finances, cultivating donors, and developing philanthropic vision, along with having a personal orientation towards finances that is healthy and sustainable.

+In light of this institutional value, Iliff has developed a Matching Scholarship Program that seeks to foster these skills and values.
+This program makes up a significant portion of our Institutional aid and we encourage all students to seriously engage in this innovative program.